omniosorg/omniosorg.github.io/patron.md

 decides about the use of funds.

-Since we keep updates coming to OmniOS, why not support our efforts with a rurring contribution.
+Since we keep updates coming to OmniOS, why not support our efforts with a recurring contribution.
 When you setup a donation, make sure to enter your email correctly, as we will alert you a few days before the next payment is due, with the option to cancel your subscription.